prneidhardt/Supervised-Learning-Regression/README.md

 # Supervised-Learning-Foundations
-- Project completed as part of Great Learning's Postgraduate Program - Data Science and Business Analytics
 - Project delivered in October 2021
 - Repository includes two files:
   - Jupyter notebook with Python code written for data analysis and model building